 They are single day patterns.
-It opens higher then trades much higher but ends up closing near it’s open price.
+It opens higher then trades much higher; however ends up closing near open price.
 It is the bearish answer to the inverted hammer.

 They have a small real body with little to now lower wick and a long upper wick.
 It should be at least two times the size of the real body.

 Shooting star patterns indicate that price has reached its peak and a reversal is coming.
 This pattern is the most effective when it forms after a series of rising bullish candlesticks.

 Each bullish candlestick should create a higher high.
 Their upper wick is formed as buyers drive price up at some point during the day.
-But selling pressure pushed price back down so that it closed near the opening.
+Selling pressure pushes price back down so that it closes near the opening.

-As price is rising during those green day, buyers start getting impatient wanting a pullback so they can get in at a good price.
-Remember the stock is already in a bullish uptrend so price has been rising for awhile.
+As price is rising during those green day, buyers start getting impatient wanting a pullback so they can get in a better entry.
+The stock is already in a bullish uptrend so price has been rising for awhile.

 Confirmation of shooting star patterns are very important.
 The candle that forms after the shooting star is what confirms the pattern.
-The next candle can’t make a higher high.
+The next candle cannot make a higher high.

-The second candle closing lower, tells you that the greedy buyers are now taking losses.
-They either have to hold and wait it out or cut their losses and move on.
+The second candle closing lower, tells that the buyers either have to hold and wait it out or cut their losses.

-Greed usually turns to fear though and the panic selling begins.
-You can also see that on the chart above as large bearish candlesticks formed; letting you know the bears are in control for now.
+Greed usually turns to fear…that is where the panic selling starts.
+Traders can also see on the chart as large bearish candlesticks form; letting traders know the bears are in control for now.
 This is why trading with an experienced group of traders can be an advantage.
 Check out our trading rooms to see what the entire team is watching everyday.